-PNB fraud: Mehul Choksi again refuses to join CBI investigation
+PNB fraud: Mehul Choksi refuses to join CBI probe again

+New Delhi: Jeweller and Gitanjali Gems promoter Mehul Choksi, has once again refused to join the ongoing probe by the Central Bureau of Investigation (CBI) in the Rs12,636 PNB fraud case.

-New Delhi: Jeweller Mehul Choksi has refused to join a CBI investigation in the $2 billion PNB fraud and claimed that “untenable” allegations had resulted in “sudden closure” of his business and exposed him and his family to “threats” from former associates.
+Choksi in his latest reply to the agency claimed that “untenable” allegations had resulted in “sudden closure” of his business and exposed him and his family to “threats”.

-In his latest letter to the Central Bureau of Investigation (CBI) dated 16 March, Choksi also mentioned his medical condition, suspended passport, media trial to decline the agency’s communication asking him to join the probe. “...till date the Regional Passport Office has not communicated with me and my passport continues to remain suspended...I assure your good offices that I’m not making any excuse, whatsoever to travel to India,” he said in the letter addressed to investigation officer of the PNB fraud case.
+In his latest letter to CBI dated 16 March, Choksi also mentioned his medical condition and suspended passport, as reasons to decline the agency’s communication asking him to join the probe. “...till date the Regional Passport Office has not communicated with me and my passport continues to remain suspended...I assure your good offices that I’m not making any excuse, whatsoever to travel to India,” Choksi stated.

 The agency had asked him to appear before it for questioning in connection with first FIR in which Choksi is named as an accused along with his nephew Nirav Modi, Ami Modi, Nishal Modi.
 A separate FIR against him and his company Gitanjali group had also been registered by the agency.

-The agency had again asked him to join the investigation on 16 March, through an email dated 13 March.
+The CBI had again asked him to join the investigation, on 16 March, through an email dated 13 March, after Choksi had declined from joining the probe on 8 March.
 “I reiterate that I’m abroad and have earlier also responded to your notices.
 Surprisingly, the issues raised, the same has remain unaddressed, making my fear of safety rise to extreme levels,” he said.

 The jeweller, who had left the country before PNB approached the CBI with complaint against him and Nirav Modi, said the media continued to conduct a trial by itself blowing each and every issue out of proportion. “...I had earlier expressed my apprehension and concern for my family’s and my safety.
 The threat to me and my family continues, and I’m still being threatened by individuals with whom I had business relationships.
 As there has been a complete and sudden closure of my business, my employees, customers, creditors etc have started to show animosity towards me,” he claimed.